Private Blog Networks (PBNs)

 Focus on Local SEO

-If you’re working with an SEO provider or considering link-building services, it’s important to know how to spot a PBN to avoid being penalized.
-Here are some red flags:
+If you’re working with an SEO company or considering link-building services, it should be known how to detect a PBN so as to avoid penalties.
+Here are some abuseable red flags:

-Similar Hosting Providers: If multiple websites linking to the same “money site” are hosted by the same provider, this can be a sign of a PBN.
+Similar Hosting Providers: If several sites linking to the same “money site” are hosted under the same provider, it could be a clue to a PBN.

-Multiple Domains with Similar Whois Data: PBN operators sometimes use similar registration details across different domains, making the network easier to detect.
+Multiple Domains Having Similar Whois Data: Sometimes, PBN operators tend to use very similar registration details for different domains, thus making the network easier to detect.